memgraph/docs/docs/reference-guide/query-modules/implement-custom-query-modules/custom-query-module-example.md

 Memgraph installation directory `/usr/lib/memgraph/python_support`.

-Because our procedure will only read from the database, we pass it to a `read_proc` decorator which handles read-only procedures.
+Because our procedure will only read from the database, we pass it to a `read_proc` decorator, which handles read-only procedures.
 You can also inspect the definition of said decorator in the `mgp.py` file or take a look at the [Python API reference guide](python-api).